vfa-khaidt1/vfa-cdn/GraphV3.md

 - Dont have interface like click action?
   => need to create a separated Command.

+**Questions**
+- Can a mouse ( left mouse for example ) hold 2 Command at the same time base on Gesture?
+For example, left mouse drag is rotation, but click is pick a point?

 **Temporary Architecture Graph ( In Progress )**
 ```mermaid
 flowchart LR